tmecklem/tmecklem.github.io/_posts/2025-08-29-siris-transcription-is-just-unbearably-bad-at-this.markdown

 ---
 layout: post
-title: "Siri’s transcription is just unbearably bad at this point.
-I’m not looking to switch to android, but I have run out of patience with the disparity between what I see other tools capable of and what Siri produces."
+title: "Siri's transcription is just unbearably bad at this point.
+I'm not looking to switch to android, but I have run out of patience with the disparity between what I see other tools capable of and what Siri produces."
 date: 2025-08-29 18:07:28
-categories: nibbles
+categories: hot-takes
 ---

 Siri’s transcription is just unbearably bad at this point.
 I’m not looking to switch to android, but I have run out of patience with the disparity between what I see other tools capable of and what Siri produces.